Sonic Physics Guide

 Describing how the Player bounces off enemies and other destroy-able items.

-How Sonic's abilities change underwater.
+How the Player's movements change underwater.

-How Sonic's abilities change when super.
+How the Player's abilities change when super.

-Abilities such as spindashing and elemental shields.
+General special abilities such as spindashing and elemental shields.

 Mechanics of the camera following the Player.